golden-api/rust_spreadsheet/README.md

 - `make coverage`: Generates test coverage using [cargo-tarpaulin](https://crates.io/crates/cargo-tarpaulin).
 - `make docs`: Generates and opens documentation with all features enabled.
 - `make clean`: Removes build artifacts.

-To contribute:
-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature-name`).
-3. Commit changes (`git commit -m "Add feature"`).
-4. Push to the branch (`git push origin feature-name`).
-5. Open a pull request.

-## License

-[Specify the license or link to the LICENSE file]